Stuart Ashen: Early life and education

-Stuart Clive Ashen grew up on the Heartsease Estate, Norwich and attended Heartsease High School.
+Stuart Clive Ashen was born on 16 December 1976 and grew up on the Heartsease Estate, Norwich, and attended Heartsease High School.
 He previously worked for PC World and Norwich Union.
 His mother, Pauline, died of cancer when he was eight years old.

 YouTube

 Ashen has been reviewing food and various products in a distinctive style on YouTube since 2006.
-The items he humorously reviews are often low quality and procured from various variety stores (notably UK's Poundland), or are poor knockoffs of well-received or well-known products, which he refers to as "tat".
-Featured products are typically personally sourced by Ashen in the UK or during holiday abroad or submitted by viewers.
+The items he reviews are often low quality and procured from various variety stores (notably Poundland), or are poor knockoffs of well-received or well-known products, which he refers to as "tat".
+Featured products are typically personally sourced by Ashen in the UK or during holidays abroad or submitted by viewers.
+Almost all of Ashens videos are filmed in his home, showing only his living room couch and his hands, that are holding and pointing to the products he is reviewing, while his face is rarely seen by the viewer.

-He frequently collaborated with his friend and fellow YouTube vlogger Barry Lewis, and in the mid-2010s had a podcast and YouTube channel with him, both called Barshens.
+He frequently collaborated with his friend and fellow YouTube vlogger Barry Lewis, and in the mid-2010s, had a podcast and YouTube channel with him, both called Barshens.